JamesCalingo/sportventures/posts/2025-10-05_umasshockey.md

 If you’re in the Mullins Center, there’s a merch area right as you walk in (assuming you’re not walking in from the student entrance).
 A lot of the things you find there are the same as the bookstore, however, but if you’re arriving after it closes, then at least you can still get things if you’re looking.

 One other thing to mention: UMass sells NIL jerseys for hockey (online), but also has one player jersey for sale that’s not NIL: Cale Makar.
 I realize that I namedropped him without explaining who he is: he’s widely considered one of the best young players in the NHL right now, and I actually bought THIS jersey online before visiting UMass (and buying a jersey then as well - I swear I don’t have a problem...).

 ---

-As a final note: I didn't talk about the parking situation (as it was free back then), but I learned a few days ago that UMass is now charging for the lot I parked in...

----